Rideau Canal, Cycling. Biking

 C’est Bon Ottawa

 If your idea of a fun tour includes food, you’re in luck!
-Local company C’est Bon Ottawa offers guided gourmet tours of popular neighbourhoods like the ByWard Market, the Glebe and Wellington West.
+Local company C’est Bon Ottawa offers a guided gourmet tours of the iconic ByWard Market neighbourhood.
 Enjoy food samples as you stroll between food shops, farmers’ markets and restaurants and meet the people behind Ottawa’s tasty culinary scene!

 Love cycling AND eating?
 Join the Bike & Bites Tour offered by partners C’est Bon Ottawa and Escape Bicycle Tours & Rentals.
-Follow your cycling guide to some of the city’s main attractions, and enjoy tastings at eateries in the Glebe neighbourhood, including the Ottawa Farmers Market at Lansdowne Park.
+Follow your cycling guide to some of the city’s main attractions while uncovering hidden gems and must-try eateries along the way.

 Find articles